programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Tweaking the settings <a id="section4"></a>

-*In this section, we'll begin to customize your site.*
+*You now have a basic private website.
+In this section, we'll begin to customize your site by changing the website title and author information, and giving a brief overview of what the different website files do.*

 ### Basic site settings via _config.yml <a id="section4-1"></a>